 The End Semester Examination will cover all the syllabus of the course for 75% of marks.
 Evaluation

 Evaluation will be done on a continuous basis.
-Evaluation may be by Objective type questions, Quiz, Short answer, Essays or a combination of these, but at the End Semester it has to be written Examination.
+Evaluation may be by Objectives Type Questions, Quiz, Short Answers, Essays or a combination of these, but at the End Semester it has to be a Written Examination.

 The performance of students in each course is evaluated in terms of percentage of marks (PM) with a provision for conversion to Grade Point (GP).
-The sum total performance in each semester will be rated by GPA while the continuous performance from the 2nd semester onward will be marked by (OGPA).
+The sum total performance in each semester will be rated by GPA while the continuous performance from the 2nd Semester onwards will be marked by (OGPA).